Look into the light

 The tongue mouse and the buttpad

 If mice or trackpads are constantly getting in the way, the developers at Valve have been playing around with a variety of new interfaces for gamers, including this hi-tech mouthguard that lets you control the cursor with your tongue.

 Developer Ben Crasnow has even created a so called 'buttpad' that lets gamers steer their on-screen characters using just the power of their bottom (thankfully, by shifting their weight on a pair of scales, rather than anything more disgusting).

-These are just concepts at the moment, but Valve hopes that by experimenting wiht alternative inputs for the disabled, perhaps computer could be easier for everyone to use in the future.
+They are just concepts at the moment, but Valve hopes that by experimenting with alternative inputs for the disabled, in the future perhaps computers could be easier for everyone to use.